kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_recommended_apps.md

+The following apps have been recommended by users of Trail Sense as useful tools to have on your phone.
+These apps are not affiliated with Trail Sense.

 ## Offline Survival Manual

 A survival guide application.
 This app will teach you how to use resources around you to survive in almost every environment.